What is it?

 BMW has evidently worked hard on wind flutter, too – keeping it away, that is.
 Of the myriad engines, only the 320i and 325i petrols are lacking pace, and even though the thought of a four-cylinder diesel convertible is depressing, get over yourself: the 320d has more than enough quiet strength for the job.
-Obviously the six-cylinder cars are preferable – especially the 330d, which is brutally quick even with the six-speed auto option ticked.
+Obviously the six-cylinder cars are preferable – especially the 330d, which is brutally quick even with the six-speed auto.

 On the inside